 Because whodunit can be implemented in several ways, you won't be able to check your implementation's correctness with check50.
 And, lest it spoil your fun, the staff's solution to whodunit is not available.

-In ~/Dropbox/hacker5/questions.txt, answer the question below.
-(And yet we used Photoshop.)
+In ~/Dropbox/hacker4/questions.txt, answer the question below.

 18.Whodunit?